microsoft/LocalizedStringKit/README.md

 ### Application Library

 The app side of the tool is powered by the LocalizedStringKit library.

-This is a framework which can be easily added to your app via Carthage.
-Add this repo to your cart file, then link in the library with wherever you need to use it.
+The recommended way of consuming this library is via [Carthage](https://github.com/Carthage/Carthage).
+The line to add to your `Cartfile` is: `github "Microsoft/localizedstringkit"`

+For any issues, refer to the Carthage documentation.

 ### Strings bundle